Every Clock You Need To Change Around Your House For Daylight Saving Time

 We don’t care about any of this.
 Our only focus is the sheer number of clocks that require changing.
 Credit modern technology with making the shift somewhat easier, since cell phones and computers update automatically.
 But there’s always other clocks around the house that need an old fashioned touch — often the same ones you have to reset when the power goes out.

 We tried to identify every time-keeping device you might have that requires manual attention.
-Even if it’s as simple as flipping a switch to “DST mode,” think of this alphabetized list of 16 time-related items as a way to add a little more sunshine into your life.
+Even if it’s as simple as flipping the “DST mode” switch to "on" or "off," think of this alphabetized list of 16 time-related items as a way to add a little more sunshine into your life.

 Alarm Clocks / Clock Radio